Suffolk County Council (SCC) is working in Partnership with Essex County Council (ECC) to deliver Travel Training in Suffolk.

 Want to find out more?

-Essex County Council have some fantastic Travel Training videos available to further explain travel training.
+ECC have some fantastic Travel Training videos available to further explain Travel Training.
 You can also see the views of some young people who have benefited from the training.

 How do I apply?